 On the strength of these and other findings, the U.S. Food and Drug Administration approved an emergency use authorization of the NIH-Moderna vaccine on Dec.
 18, 2020.

 On Nov.
-18, 2020, KPWHRI began enrolling volunteers in another phase 3 clinical trial to evaluate a COVID-19 vaccine made by Janssen Pharmaceutical Companies of Johnson & Johnson.
+18, 2020, KPWHRI began enrolling volunteers in another phase 3 clinical trial to evaluate the COVID-19 vaccine made by Janssen Pharmaceutical Companies of Johnson & Johnson.

-These and other trials of COVID-19 vaccines may enroll participants in the future.
-KPWHRI has established a registry to collect information from people in the Seattle area who want to participate in trials of COVID-19 vaccines.
+Interested in volunteering for a vaccine trial?
+KPWHRI has established a registry to collect information from people in the Seattle area who want to participate in current and future trials.
 Potential volunteers can contact the registry at corona.kpwashingtonresearch.org.

-KPWHRI researchers are working with the Centers for Disease Control and Prevention, the U.S. Food and Drug Administration, and colleagues in other KP regions and other health systems on projects that monitor the safety and effectiveness of the vaccines now being distributed to the general population.
+KPWHRI researchers are working with the Centers for Disease Control and Prevention (CDC), the U.S. Food and Drug Administration (FDA), and colleagues in other KP regions and other health systems on projects that monitor the safety and effectiveness of the vaccines now being distributed to the general population.
 To learn more, see KP biostatisticians help monitor COVID-19 vaccine safety.

 Kaiser Permanente Washington members may be contacted for possible participation in the following COVID-19 studies:

 KPWHRI has launched a research project to evaluate risk factors for COVID-19 with Kaiser Permanente Colorado and Kaiser Permanente Northwest.
-The research collaboration follows a KPWHRI study, published in the American Journal of Hypertension, finding no association of use of ACEI/ARB medication with risk of COVID-19 infection or hospitalization.
+The research collaboration follows a KPWHRI study, published in the American Journal of Hypertension, finding no association between the use of angiotensin-converting enzyme (ACE) inhibitor or angiotensin receptor blocker (ARB) medications and the risk of COVID-19 infection or hospitalization.
 The multi-site effort, which is being supported by the Garfield Memorial Fund, includes 3 inquiries:

-KPWHRI is a major contributor to understanding of the spread of COVID-19 in Washington state, because researchers have access to comprehensive information about a large real-world population.
-KPWHRI has also provided a variety of resources and support to the Kaiser Permanente Washington care-delivery system to help prevent, screen for, and treat COVID-19, such as:
+KPWHRI is a major contributor to the understanding of the spread of COVID-19 in Washington state, because researchers have access to comprehensive information about a large real-world population.
+KPWHRI has also provided a variety of resources and support to the Kaiser Permanente Washington care-delivery system to help prevent, screen for, and treat COVID-19.

 In addition, the many Kaiser Permanente enrollees who participate in the Kaiser Permanente Research Bank are providing blood samples and medical information that will be useful in the organization's ongoing COVID-19 research nationally.
 The Research Bank has collected COVID-19 survey data on biobank participants that is available for research use.